bedair81/Dissertation-NIDS-ML-KCL/README.md

 - Acknowledgements
 - Introduction
 - Background
-- Relevant Work
+- Review of Relevant Work
-- Specification/Design
+- Specifications/Design
 - Implementation
 - Evaluation
-- Legal/Social/Ethical/Professional Issues
+- Considerations on Legal/Social/Ethical/Professional Issues
-- Conclusion and Future Work
+- Conclusion and Future Directions
 - References

-Each section is designed for detailed exposition on various aspects of the project, from conceptualization to future prospects.
+Each section elaborates on different dimensions of the project, from the initial concept to future directions.

-## Implementation Code
+## Code Repository

-For the practical implementation and code examples associated with this dissertation, please visit the GitHub repository: [Code-NIDS-ML-KCL](https://github.com/bedair81/Code-NIDS-ML-KCL).
-This repository contains all the scripts and Jupyter notebooks used to conduct the experiments and analyses discussed in this report.
+Visit the GitHub repository: [Code-NIDS-ML-KCL](https://github.com/bedair81/Code-NIDS-ML-KCL) for the code and examples used in the dissertation.
+This repository includes scripts and Jupyter notebooks for the experiments and analysis presented.

 ## Getting Started with Overleaf

-For ease of use and simplicity in document compilation, I recommend using [Overleaf](https://www.overleaf.com), a cloud-based LaTeX editor.
-Below are steps to get started with Overleaf for this project:
+Overleaf, a cloud-based LaTeX editor, simplifies document management and compilation.
+Below are instructions for setting up this project in Overleaf:

-### Setting Up on Overleaf
+### Initial Setup in Overleaf

-1. **Create an Overleaf Account**: Sign up for free at [Overleaf](https://www.overleaf.com/signup).
+1. **Create an Overleaf Account**: Register for free at [Overleaf](https://www.overleaf.com/signup).

-2. **Create a New Project**:
+2. **Start a New Project**:
-   - Log in and click `New Project` at the top left of your dashboard.
+   - Log in and select `New Project` from the dashboard.
-   - Choose `Upload Project` from the dropdown menu.
+   - Choose `Upload Project` from the options.

-3. **Import the Repository**:
+3. **Upload the Repository**:
-   - Download this repository as a ZIP file.
+   - Download the repository as a ZIP file.
-   - Upload the ZIP file to Overleaf for automatic setup.
+   - Upload it to Overleaf to set up your project.

 4. **Compile the Document**:
-   - Open the project in Overleaf and click `Recompile` to generate your PDF document.
+   - Open the project and select `Recompile` to generate the PDF.

-### Editing and Collaboration
+### Editing and Collaborative Features

-- **Editing**: Overleaf provides real-time document preview, aiding in immediate visual feedback as you edit.
+- **Editing**: Overleaf offers a real-time preview feature for immediate feedback while editing.
-- **Collaboration**: Share your project with collaborators or advisors by using the `Share` button and sending the provided link.
+- **Collaboration**: Use the `Share` button to send the project link to peers or advisors.

-## Using LaTeX Locally
+## Local LaTeX Setup

-For those preferring or needing to work offline, local LaTeX setups are supported.
-Installation guides for LaTeX distributions (TeX Live, MiKTeX, or MacTeX) and LaTeX editors are available on their respective websites.
+For offline work, LaTeX can be installed locally.
+Guides for installing LaTeX distributions (TeX Live, MiKTeX, MacTeX) and editors are available on their websites.

 ## Support

-Encountering issues or have questions about the LaTeX template?
-Feel free to open an issue in this repository.
+If you encounter any issues or have queries regarding the LaTeX template, please open an issue in this repository.